NoroffFEU/social-media-client/readme.md

 - The user can log in and access their profile
 - The user cannot submit the login form with invalid credentials and is shown a message
 - The user can log out with the logout button

+## Hooks on commit

+- To allow a fixing hook on commit you shoud add "eslint --fix".
+  Inside the package.json under "lint-staged" you can chose where to use it, under "_.js", "_.html" and "\*.scss" if you chose to do it make sure is after "prettier --write".